Teen Alcohol Rehab

 - Garofoli, M. “Adolescent Substance Abuse.”
 Primary care, 2020.

-- “Binge Drinking Is a Serious but Preventable Problem of Excessive Alcohol Use.”
-Centers for Disease Control and Prevention, 2019.
+- “Binge Drinking.”
+Centers for Disease Control and Prevention, 2022.

 - Hahn et al. “The Association Between Type of Sexual Assault and Post-Assault Alcohol Misuse Is Moderated by Avoidance Among Recipients of a Sexual Assault Medical Forensic Examination.”
 Journal of Studies on Alcohol and Drugs, 2019.